Learning low-rank latent mesoscale structures in networks: Convergence Analysis

 \begin{remark} \normalfont

-The update step (see line 17) for global reconstruction in Algorithm~\ref{alg:network_reconstruction} indicates that we loop over all node pairs $(a,b)$ in {a} $k$-chain motif and that we update the weight of edge {$\{ \x_{t}(a), \x_{t}(b) \}$} in the reconstructed network using the homomorphism $\x:F\rightarrow \G$.
-There may be multiple node pairs $(a,b)$ in $F$ that contribute to the edge {$\{x,y\}$} in the reconstructed network because $\x_{t}(a)=p$ and $\x_{t}(b)=q$ can occur for multiple choices of $(a,b)$.
+The update step (see line 17) for the reconstruction in Algorithm~\ref{alg:network_reconstruction} indicates that we loop over all node pairs $(a,b)$ in a $k$-chain motif and that we update the weight of the edge {$\{ \x_{t}(a), \x_{t}(b) \}$} in the reconstructed network using the homomorphism $\x:F\rightarrow \G$.

+There may be multiple node pairs $(a,b)$ in $F$ that contribute to the edge {$\{x,y\}$} in the reconstructed network because $\x_{t}(a) = x$ and $\x_{t}(b) = y$ can occur for multiple choices of $(a,b)$.
 The output of this update step does not depend on the ordering of $a,b \in \{1,\ldots,k\}$, as one can see from the expressions in \eqref{eq:hatA_t_formula}.